monsonite/MINT/README.md

 $   Swap the top 2 members of the stack  SWAP

-`   Over - take the 2nd member of the stack and copy it onto the top of the stack
+%   Over - take the 2nd member of the stack and copy it onto the top of the stack

 .
 Print the top member of the stack as a decimal number DOT, and remove the top element.

+,   Print number as a hexadecimal

+(#)    To enter a number in hexadecimal precede with a hash

 Memory Operations: